09-cybersecurity-for-long-term-care-providers

 • System updates: Regular updates on security software, plugins, applications, browsers and third-party applets ensure out-of-date programs get refreshed and old system weaknesses get patched.

-• Password changes: Implementing routine password changes for employees and for accessing individual computer programs remains a key system safeguard.
+• Access controlImplementing stronger system access controls for employees and individual computer programs remains a key system safeguard.
 Mandate passwords to be at least eight characters long, with a mix of uppercase, lowercase, numeric and special characters.
-Recent studies show that it is best to change strong passwords frequently — at least every three-to-six months.
+Also, consider adding role-based access controls and multi-factor authentication for extra security against unauthorized high-level data or system access.

 Your organization can adopt additional security measures to prevent cyber attacks, ones that are as cutting-edge as they are cost-effective.

 • Penetration testing: Penetration tests are planned attacks your organization can initiate to identify vulnerable system areas.
 They scan and gain access to your computer’s applications and network, giving you valuable insight into the adequacy of your current security measures.
+The exercise aims to uncover weak spots so you can find and fix security gaps before hackers do.

 • Incident response plans: Using all the tools and knowledge of your cybersecurity efforts, your healthcare organization can create an incident response plan in the event of a security breach.
 Incident response plans guarantee a smooth and proactive action sequence to manage and address any complications, saving you time, money and brand trust.